have traced my roots back to Cyrus Hamlin of Maine (founder of Robert

 and the chairman of the International

-Playing-Card Society, Thierry Depaulis, reading this online report,
+Playing-Card Society, Thierry Depaulis (academic article), reading this online report,

 realised that Robert’s grandfather was perhaps the man he sought to identify